- Must visit

 Discover the best of Trondheim — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Trondheim trip today.

-One of Trondheim’s most acclaimed fine-dining restaurants, known for highly seasonal Norwegian ingredients and refined tasting menus in an intimate setting.
+Refined fine dining in Bakklandet known for seasonal Norwegian tasting menus and polished service in an intimate historic setting.

-Tipping is not mandatory.
 Service is usually included.
-Round up or leave 5-10% for excellent restaurant service; taxis can be rounded up.
+Round up or leave 5-10% for excellent restaurant service.
+Taxis can be rounded up; tipping in cafes is optional.

 Official public transport app